 - 1 ½ pounds Bavette steak

-- 1 ½ teaspoons kosher salt
+- 1 ½ teaspoon kosher salt

 - ¾ teaspoon black pepper

-- 1 tablespoon olive oil
+- 1 Tablespoon olive oil

-- 1 tablespoon unsalted butter
+- 1 Tablespoon unsalted butter

 - 2 garlic cloves

-- 1 tablespoon fresh parsley roughly chopped
+- 1 Tablespoon fresh parsley roughly chopped

-- 1 tablespoon fresh rosemary roughly chopped
+- 1 Tablespoon fresh rosemary stems removed and roughly chopped

-- ½ tablespoon dried oregano
+- ½ Tablespoon dried oregano

-- 2 tablespoons Dijon mustard
+- 2 Tablespoons Dijon mustard

 - ½ cup balsamic vinegar